Prize

 Aneesur Rahman Prize for Computational Physics

 Nominations are open to scientists of all nationalities regardless of the geographical site at which the work was done.
 The prize shall ordinarily be awarded to one person, but a prize may be shared when all recipients have contributed to the same accomplishments.
-Nominations will be considered for three review cycles provided the nominator re-certifies the nomination before the next deadline.
+Nominations are active for three years.

 The nomination package must include: